 Shake your shamrocks, St. Patrick’s Day is almost here!
-These St. Patrick’s Day preschool activities are just what you need.
+These free St. Patrick’s Day preschool lesson plans are just what you need.

 Here you’ll find literacy, math, art, and science activities for a St. Patrick’s Day preschool theme all bundled up in a tidy and FREE preschool lesson plans download at the end of this post.